30 Things in Your Home You Should Get Rid of by Age 30

 Copious shot glasses

 From your dorm room to your first apartment, your old bedding has seen it all.
 Especially if it’s the set your parents gave you, you know it’s time to toss out the old linens and make room for a grown-up set.
-Check out these 15 soothing decorating ideas for bedrooms.

 Clothes that no longer fit

 Old family photos are one thing, but letters, concert ticket stubs, dried up flowers from an old flame, etc. all stored in boxes just take up space in your home.
 Spend an afternoon sifting through such things and get rid of what can’t be displayed out in the open.
 If you’re struggling, take photos of things you want to remember, and then let them go.
-Here’s how to restore old print photos that you do want to keep.

 CDs and DVDs